aws-samples/aws-hpc-tutorials/content/01-hpc-overview/03-access-aws.md

 Accounts are only accessible for the duration of the event.
 To continue using AWS after the event, [create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 {{% /notice %}}

-The AWS SC20 Tutorial team can access your account to troubleshoot you if you encounter any issue when going through the labs.
-Do not hesitate to ask questions on [**Gitter**](https://gitter.im/aws-sc20/general) if you need any help.
+Do not hesitate to ask questions on [**Gitter**](https://gitter.im/aws-sc20/general) or sc20tutorial@amazon.com if you need any help.

 ##### Step 1

-{{% notice tip %}}
+{{% notice warning %}}
-Credentials for you lab can be requested by contacting us at sc20tutorial@amazon.com.
+Sandbox were available between Nov 9th to 10th for the duration of the tutorial.
+If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at sc20tutorial@amazon.com so we can follow-up with you.
 {{% /notice %}}

 ##### Step 2